jspm/generator/README.md

 many local dev servers support.
 The dependency package can then be located and the import map is constructed against these node_modules lookups.

-The `"jspm.system"` provider can be used to generate import maps for SystemJS, which behave identically to modules on `"jspm"` but fully supporting older browsers due to the semantic equivalence with ES modules of the SystemJS module format.
+The `"jspm.io#system"` provider can be used to generate import maps for SystemJS, which behave identically to modules on `"jspm.io"` but fully supporting older browsers due to the semantic equivalence with ES modules of the SystemJS module format.

 ## API